Inference in clustered IV models with many and weak instruments: Many and weak instruments under clustering

-To get a similar result for clustered data in general is difficult, as it requires a statement about the block diagonal of $\bs P_{Z}$.
+Obtaining a similar result for clustered data in general is difficult, as it requires a statement about the block diagonal of $\bs P_{Z}$.
 Nevertheless, in a simplified setting the following result holds.
 If the data are clustered as in \cref{ass:model}

 and similarly $\frac{1}{n}\bs X'\bs P_{Z}\bs\varepsilon\toprob\frac{1}{n}\sum_{g=1}^G\sum_{i,j\in[g]}P_{Z,ij}\E(\bs\eta_{i}\varepsilon_{j}|\bs Z)$.
 Hence